Tunisian units of measurement

-A number of different units of measurement were used in Tunisia to measure length, mass, capacity, etc. In Tunisia, Metric System is compulsory since 1895.
+A number of different units of measurement were used in Tunisia to measure length, mass, capacity, etc. In Tunisia, Metric System has been compulsory since 1895.

 System before the metric system

 A number of units were used.
-Some of these units were still used even in 1920s too, for example.
+Some of these units were still used even in the 1920s, for example.

 Length

 Several units were used.
 The unit, pic was used depending on the measuring object.
 Some of the units are given below: